Need to drain the hot water cylinder? Whether you need to fit a new immersion heater or replace the cylinder altogether, it’s not a difficult task.

 Note that while this process will empty a direct cylinder (where the water is heated on an Economy 7 tariff), the heat exchanger or coil in an indirect cylinder will still contain water from the central heating circuit.
 In order to drain the coil, you will need to isolate the feed and expansion cistern, switch off the boiler, and drain the system down.

-Don’t forget that an empty hot water cylinder is a great opportunity to remove any limescale which will have collected inside, especially if you happen to be replacing a the lower entry immersion heater.
+Don’t forget that an empty hot water cylinder is a great opportunity to remove any internal limescale.
+You should definitely consider doing this if you’re replacing a lower entry immersion heater.

 Refilling the hot water cylinder